Introduction

 1. Improve Overall User Experience

 One of the core design techniques for any website is the user experience.
-Featuring an intuitive layout, straightforward navigation menu, relevant content, limited ads, and an aesthetically pleasing design can help effectively to reduce bounce rate.
+Featuring an intuitive layout, straightforward navigation menu, relevant content, limited ads, and an aesthetically pleasing design can help effectively reduce bounce rates.

 Moreover, with the help of behavioral analytics tools like Mouseflow, you provide a better digital experience as they specialize in spotting areas of user friction.